Colony, Kansas

-Colony is a city in Anderson County, Kansas, United States.
+Colony is a city in Ozark Township, Anderson County, Kansas, United States.
 As of the 2020 census, the population of the city was 381.

 History

-Colony had its start in the year 1872 by the building of the railroad through that territory.
+Colony got its start in the year 1872 following construction of the railroad through that territory.
 It was named for a colony from Ohio and Indiana, which settled in the neighborhood.

 The railroad tracks in Colony have since been converted to a rail trail.
 The trail is part of the Prairie Spirit Trail State Park.